LimeKMS/Assembler/README.md

 Simply input these lines of code into your C compiler while main.c, SICOPS.txt and F1.txt are both in your directory

-gcc main.c -o main
+gcc main2.c -o main
-./main f1.txt
+./main2 f1.txt